-where, given $e=(x,y)$, we let $\delta e:=y-x$.
+and,} given $e=(x,y)$, we denoted $\delta e:=y-x$.
 We are now in a position to establish the decomposition of the Ariza-Ortiz energy into elastic and dislocation part. \begin{thm} Let $\Lambda\subset \mathcal L$ be as in \eqref{LN}, and consider the Ariza-Ortiz Hamiltonian \eqref{HL} with Dirichlet or Neumann boundary conditions.
 Assume that $q \in \form^2_{\LL}$ satisfies $\dd q =0$.
 For any $\sigma \in \form^1_\LL$ with the property $\dd \sigma = q$, the Ariza-Ortiz energy admits the additive decomposition

 where $\sigma_q$ is the minimizer of $v \mapsto \langle v ,B v\rangle$ on $\form^1$ (rather than on $\form^1_\LL$) subject to the constraint that $\dd v =q$, and $u_\sigma$ is defined as

 If we take Dirichlet boundary conditions, then the minimizer $\sigma_q$ is given by $\sigma_q = Gq$ with